prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   **Request**

   :query hc: hash of the order's contract terms
-  :query long_poll_ms: *Optional.*  If specified, the merchant backend will wait up to ``long_poll_ms`` for completion
+  :query long_poll_ms: *Optional.*  If specified, the merchant backend will
-    of the payment before sending the HTTP response.
+    wait up to ``long_poll_ms`` milliseconds for completion of the payment before sending the HTTP response.
 A client must never rely on this behavior, as the merchant backend may return a response immediately.

   **Response**